-Setup of the rotator note intervals can be done in a special menu that you access by pressing the MENU button while holding the pinky key.
+Setup of the rotator note intervals can be done in the ROTATOR menu in the main menu.
 PARALLEL sets the fixed parallel note and ROTATE 1 - 4 sets each of the four intervals being rotated for the third note.
 PRIORITY sets which note will get priority when playing mono patches (sounds really great to layer a mono patch with a poly patch for use with rotator/chord play).
 MEL will play the base note as the mono lead and ROT will play the rotated note.
 This setting also affects playing with parallel chord and interval, where you can choose from having the base note or the last note of the chord as the lead voice.